Hasimasi/ding/FAQ.md

 ### Can I modify the bot?
 **Yes**, [read here](https://github.com/SexualRhinoceros/MusicBot/wiki/Modification/).

+### Can I play a YouTube "Mix"?
+**No**.
+Only user playlists are supported by the bot, YouTube's generated playlists do not count as this.

 ### What license does the bot use?
 The bot is licensed under the **MIT License**.